+Alice has also helped to create a number of BBC Radio 4 programmes about school exclusions.
 Whilst Alice was Chief Director of The School Exclusion Project, it featured in the press several times addressing unlawful exclusions – for instance this Guardian article.

 She is also a volunteer for the charity Inspiring the Future, which connects young people in state schools and colleges with those from the world of work.
-She has recently been part of their Inspiring Women campaign, mentoring girls from various schools to raise their aspirations and break down sex stereotypes.
+She has recently been part of their Inspiring Women campaign, mentoring girls from various schools to raise their aspirations and break down gender stereotypes.

 Alice is happy to provide training in relation to education law.
 Of late she provided training on school admissions appeals to Local Authorities, a talk on disability discrimination to a children’s charity and ran a seminar on school exclusions for solicitors.
 Please get in touch with her clerks should this be something you would wish to organise.

 “I spoke with my client last night and wanted to relay to you how pleased she was with yesterday.
 She could not praise you enough and said that you went above and beyond what she expected.”

 “I thought I would pass on Mr C’s comments as to how much he appreciated your time on Friday and he said what a fantastic Barrister that you are.
 I thought you should know how much he thought of you.”

 - City Law School BPTC (Very Competent)

 - Durham University BA Hons Theology (2:1)